ansys/pyansys-dev-guide/doc/source/content-writing/content-contrib-setup/content-dev-environment.rst

    #.
 Under **PyAnsys package management**, choose the PyAnsys package to install,
       the desired version, and click **Install**.

-      Choosing **PyAnsys-Metapackge** and an Ansys version installs all PyAnsys packages that are compatible for use with this Ansys version.
+      Choosing **PyAnsys-Metapackage** and an Ansys version installs all PyAnsys packages that are compatible for use with this Ansys version.
 While you can choose to install a metapackage for a particular Ansys version, if you are contributing to PyAnsys documentation for only one package, or only for a few packages, choosing